yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

 	option gateway	192.168.1.1
 	option dns	192.168.1.1
 }}}
 DNS option not working in build 5195.
 Had to edit ''/etc/resolv.conf'' for it to work.
 Needs further testing.
+(This is due to /etc/resolv.conf being a real file from packages/base-files, instead of a symlink to /tmp/resolv.conf)

 ==== Bridging Interfaces ====
 {{{